IamTheHttp/issues-evefinance/README.md

 # issues-evefinance
 An issue tracker for the EVE Finance website

-Navigate to `issues` to open a new issue
+To open a new issue - https://github.com/IamTheHttp/issues-evefinance/issues To contact in game - Jenny Forsal

 ### About